The 15 Best Places to Visit in Italy for History, Art and Endless Beauty

 Start your day in Naples by drinking your morning coffee in one of the many bars in the city.
 After that, you can go on a day trip to the wondrous Pompeii as part of a guided tour.

-This ancient Roman town was founded in the 8th century BC and was so superior for that time.
-It had an urban plan, an aqueduct, and the city was a trading center with luxury villas, olive groves, and vineyards.
-Until October 24, 79 AD.
+This ancient Roman town was founded in the 8th century BC and was superior for that time.
+It had an urban plan, an aqueduct, and the city was a trading center with luxury villas, olive groves and vineyards until October 24, 79 AD.

-On that day, the eruption of Mount Vesuvius destroyed the city.
+On that day, Mount Vesuvius erupted, destroying the city.
 In just three days, Pompeii and nearby Herculaneum were covered with as much as 6 meters of volcanic ash.
 Layers of ashes preserved everything as it was on that fateful day.

 End an exciting journey with dinner at one of the Neapolitan pizzerias.
-Visit the Royal Palace of Naples, the San Carlo Theatre, and the National Archaeological Museum if you have more days available.
+If you have more days available, visit the Royal Palace of Naples, the San Carlo Theatre, and the National Archaeological Museum

 8. Experience the Top Attraction of the Magnificent Duomo in Italy

-The construction of Duomo began in the 14th century.
-It is recognizable by its specific gothic style, numerous towers, and more than 3,000 sculptures.
+The construction of the Duomo began in the 14th century.
+It is recognizable by its specific Gothic style, numerous towers and more than 3,000 sculptures.
 Interestingly, the famous army leader Napoleon Bonaparte was crowned in the Duomo.

-In Milan, you can also visit the impressive “La Scala” opera house, as well as Sforza Castle with several fantastic museums.
-Milan is a city of fashion and football, so here you can find stores of world-famous fashion brands, or you can visit the fantastic San Siro football stadium.
+In Milan, you can also visit the impressive “La Scala” opera house, as well as the Sforza Castle with several fantastic museums.
+Milan is a city of fashion and football, so you can find stores of world-famous fashion brands or visit the fantastic San Siro football stadium.

 9. Tour One of the 7 Wonders of the Medieval World